Is your on-page content accessible?

 We all want to create great, accessible web content that ranks well for keywords, but most of the time, even SEO directed copy should always prioritise being helpful to the reader.

-In fact, one of Google’s leading guidelines on copy is that your content should be interesting and useful.
-Hitting keywords is great, and vital for improving site visibility and ranking.
-But if your content isn’t helping users, they’ll bounce right off the page.
+In fact, one of Google’s leading guidelines on creating accessible copy is that your content should always be interesting and useful.
+Hitting keywords is great and vital for improving site visibility and ranking, but if your content isn’t helping users, they’ll bounce right off the page.

 Remember who you’re writing for

 It might come as a shock, but up to 16 million adults in the UK have the equivalent reading and writing skills of an 11-year-old or younger.
 That’s almost half of the UK workforce!